Watchmoor: Sainsbury's Watchmoor Park Superstore

-In 1987 J Sainsbury plc and London and Metropolitan Estates Ltd planned a 37,000 sq ft Sainsbury's supermarket and an adjacent Homebase store with 650 car parking spaces on the part of the Watchmoor Park site which used to be a household rubbish tip.
-However, the Homebase plan was later abandoned, which was opened in 1990 off The Meadows roundabout instead (the Homebase store has since been closed and replaced by a Next store).
+In 1987 J Sainsbury plc and London and Metropolitan Estates Ltd announced plans for a 37,000 sq ft Sainsbury's supermarket with 650 car parking spaces on the part of the Watchmoor Park site which used to be a household rubbish tip.

 In the end, a 36,000 sq ft Sainsbury's supermarket with 751 car parking spaces was opened on 23 June 1992 by the then Chairman Lord (John) Sainsbury himself.
-The store was almost doubled in size to 66,910 sq ft in 2004.
-This consisted of a front and side extension.
-The side extension was built out of the same materials as the existing store, but was built over part of the original service yard.
+In 1999, the main entrance was moved to the far left of the store and a small side extension was built.
+This was built out of the same materials as the existing store, but was built over part of the original service yard.
 This means that delivery lorries now have to use the customer recycling point as the turning circle area, rather than turning in the main service yard.
 This side extension now contains the Argos in-store concession, which was opened in 2017.
-The large front extension covering the full width of the original store has a very different façade to the original building, being more contemporary white panels instead of traditional light red bricks.
+The store was almost doubled in size to 66,910 sq ft in 2004.
+This consisted of a large front extension covering the full width of the original store, which has a very different façade to the original building, being more contemporary white panels instead of traditional light red bricks.
 As a result of this extension, 178 parking spaces were lost leaving a remaining 573 car parking spaces.
-This extension houses the checkouts and various other third party in-store concessions comprising Starbucks, Timpson, Explore Learning and Centre for Dentistry.
-Lloyds Pharmacy and Sushi Gourmet also have concessions inside the store.
+This extension houses the checkouts and various other third party in-store concessions comprising Starbucks, Timpson, Explore Learning and Sapphire Dental.
+Sushi Gourmet also has a concession inside the store, and between 2015 and 2023 there was a Lloyds Pharmacy concession in the store.
 There is a petrol filling station at the far end of the site.

 In 2013, Sainsbury's tried to demolish its store and re-build it to over 100,000 sq ft to better compete with the Tesco Extra in The Meadows, but this application was unsuccessful.